PrEP: cost coverage by health insurance

 Will the insurance reimburse the price of the original medication (Truvada®) or of a generic version?
 How much will this be?

-This is still unknown (as of 30 April 2024).
+The combination drug tenofovir 245mg/emtricitabine 200mg is recommended.
 Health insurance only covers the costs of medicines that are included in the Spezialitätenliste/Liste des spécialités.
-The maximum reimbursement price is also specified there.
+These are the products from Mepha and Viatris (as of 15 July 2024).
+The maximum reimbursement price is set at CHF 72.-.

 Can non-physician practitioners also bill PrEP costs through compulsory health insurance?